Sullivan County Poor Home

-Sullivan County Poor Home, also known as Lakeview Home, is a historic poorhouse located in Hamilton Township, Sullivan County, Indiana.
+Sullivan County Poor Home, also known as Lakeview Home, is a historic poorhouse located in Hamilton Township, Sullivan County, Indiana, United States.
 It was designed by the architecture firm Wing & Mahurin and built in 1896–1897.
 It is a 2 1/2-story, asymmetrical, Romanesque Revival style brick building, consisting of a central section with flanking wings.
 It features a projecting central tower with arched openings and a pyramidal roof and an octagonal tower.
 Also on the property is a contributing one-story, two-room cottage.
 The home was named Lakeview Home in 1947, and remained in operation until 1998.

 It was listed on the National Register of Historic Places in 2000.